• Recipe Index

 • Place all ingredients except cornflour and water into a small saucepan and bring to the boil.

-1 cup / 240 ml freshly squeezed orange juice, 1 teaspoon orange zest, 2 tablespoons soy sauce, 4 tablespoons rice vinegar, 2 tablespoons brown sugar, 2 cloves garlic, ½ teaspoon ginger paste, 1 teaspoon groundnut oil
+2 tablespoons dark soy sauce, 4 tablespoons rice wine vinegar, 2 tablespoons brown sugar, 2 cloves garlic, ½ teaspoon ginger paste, 1 teaspoon groundnut oil

 • Reduce the heat, cover with a lid and simmer for 5 minutes